microsoft/vscode-docs/docs/remote/containers.md

 ## Creating configuration files for existing projects

 The key to configuring VS Code to adapt to a wide variety of container-based scenarios is `devcontainer.json`.
 The file's intent is similar to `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
-The file is either located at `.devcontainer/devcontainer.json` with other files related to your dev container or as a stand alone dot-prefixed `.devcontainer.json` file.
+The file is either located at `.devcontainer/devcontainer.json`  or `.devcontainer.json` (dot-prefixed).

 Commands like **Remote-Containers: Create Container Configuration File...** can be used to add this file to your project that you then adapt to your needs.
 For example, you can:

 - Spin up a [stand-alone "sandbox" container](#working-with-a-stand-alone-dev-sandbox).
 - Work inside a dev container defined by an [image](#using-an-existing-container-image), [Dockerfile](#using-a-dockerfile) or [docker-compose.yml](#using-docker-compose).
-- [Use Docker or Kubernetes](#working-with-docker-or-kubernetes-from-inside-a-container) from inside a dev container to build and deploy your app.
+- [Use Docker or Kubernetes](#using-docker-or-kubernetes-from-a-container) from inside a dev container to build and deploy your app.
 - [Attach to an already running container](#attaching-to-running-containers).

 The [vscode-dev-containers repository](http://aka.ms/vscode-dev-containers) is a good starting resource for examples of adapting `devcontainer.json` to different scenarios.
 From here, you can [alter your configuration](#indepth-setting-up-a-folder-to-run-in-a-container) to install additional tools like Git in the container, automatically install extensions, expose additional ports, set runtime arguments, reuse or [extend your existing Docker Compose setup](https://aka.ms/vscode-remote/containers/docker-compose/extend), and more.